conor-padmanabhan/WHOI2024/README.md

-# WHOI2024
-2024 Project on Salinity and Stratification
+Woods Hole Oceanographic Institute Summer 2024 Project

+Assessment of Anomalous Temperature & Salinity Events in the Gulf of Maine

+Abstract: